-Canon 1300D versus Panasonic GX8
+Canon 1300D vs Panasonic GX8

-The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-GX8 are two digital cameras that were officially introduced, respectively, in March 2016 and July 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-GX8 are two digital cameras that were announced, respectively, in March 2016 and July 2015.
 The 1300D is a DSLR, while the GX8 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1300D) and a Four Thirds (GX8) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably smaller (20 percent) than the Canon 1300D.
 However, the GX8 is slightly heavier (0 percent) than the 1300D.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.